Updated as of July 20, 2021

 Access: If you wish to exercise your right to access a free copy of your data, you can contact us at the contact details provided below.

-Deletion: To ask us to delete your personal data, please contact us at the contact details provided below.
+Deletion: If you wish to delete your personal data, please contact us via the phone number below.
 However, there may be circumstances where we are legally entitled to retain it.

-Rectification: If you wish to update or rectify your data, you can do this directly by accessing your account settings.
+Rectification: If you wish to update or rectify your data, please contact us via the phone number below.

-Revoke consent: If you wish to object to the processing of your data for direct marketing or online behavioral advertising purposes, you can opt-out by updating your settings or, for direct marketing, clicking on the "unsubscribe" link in any marketing email or newsletter you receive from us.
+Revoke consent: If you wish to object to the processing of your data for direct marketing or online behavioral advertising purposes, you can contact us via the phone number below or click on the "unsubscribe" link in any marketing email or newsletter you receive from us.

-Objection to automated profiling: If you wish to opt-out of having your personal information profiled for personalization purposes you can adjusting your account settings or contact us directly.
+Objection to automated profiling: If you wish to opt-out of having your personal information profiled for personalization purposes, please contact us via the phone number below.

 Objection to legitimate interests: If you wish to object to our processing of your data where we are pursuing our legitimate interests or those of a third party please contacting us as at the contact details provided below stating the nature of and reasons for such objection.